ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

 - Zippuli

-Being British I joke around and call them spud nuts donuts just because that’s what we call potatoes in the UK.
+Being British, I joke around and call them spud nuts donuts just because that’s what we call potatoes in the UK.

-Cake Donuts vs Yeast Donuts
+Cake Donuts vs. Yeast Donuts

-From what I understand there are 2 types of donuts a cake donut and a yeast donut but heck I’m not a donut connoisseur.
-Is a donut a cake?
+I understand there are two types of donuts: a cake donut and a yeast donut, but I’m not a donut connoisseur.

-When you bite into a sour cream glazed donut that is a cake donut.
+When you bite into a sour cream glazed donut, that is a cake donut.

 Their Italian Zeppole donut is crispy on the outside and light and chewy in the middle.